- All water barrels have their volumes stamped on the top of the rim by the manufacturer.

-- The aging zebrafish are being kept at 26C, so change-water should be kept at this temperature.
+- The aging zebrafish are kept at 26C, so change-water should be kept at this temperature.

 - Add sodium bicarbonate to adjust the buffering capacity or carbonate hardness to ~120ppm.
-For a 40 gallon barrel, this takes approximately 10 grams sodium bicarbonate.
-Also add 9 grams of instant ocean sea salt.
+For a 40-gallon barrel, this takes approximately 10 grams of sodium bicarbonate.
+Also add nine grams of instant ocean sea salt.
 Let this mix for at least 30 minutes.

-- Next use calcium chloride to adjust the hardness to ~25-75.
-This takes approximately 3 grams of calcium chloride.
+- Next, use calcium chloride to adjust the hardness to ~25–75.
+This takes approximately three grams of calcium chloride.

 - Wait at least 24 hours before use.

-- Add 4 grams sodium bicarbonate.
-Let sit 30 min.
+- Add four grams of sodium bicarbonate.
+Let sit for 30 minutes.